GaelBaron/INHA-EmbeddedSystem/README.md

 # INHA-EmbeddedSystem

-Project Realized by Gaël Baron, Arthur Decovemacker, Balthazar Roque, Matthieu Robert
+Project Realized by Gaël Baron, Arthur Decovemacker, Balthazar Roque, Mathieu Robert
 This project have been developed on Keil Uvision and need to be started there, on a Cortex M4 Processor for STM32L476G Board.